Noaemien/ada-template-website/final.md

 ---

-## Looking Back at the Tournament : Which betting strategy was the best ?
+## Looking Back at the Tournament : Which betting strategy was the best?

-Now the part you have been waiting for : Did you win some money ?
+Now the part you have been waiting for: did you win some money?

 We always assume players have 80 $ and bet 10 $ on each of 8 articles.